 Sarah Rutherford’s play The Girl Who Fell channels that adult concern, evoking the Snapchat-centric world of the teenager at the point where things go terribly wrong.
 Thea’s teenage daughter Sam has died, and social media has something to do with it.
 Bereaved yet determined, she sets out on a mission to get to the bottom of events, accompanied by teenage twins Lenny and Billie and lost soul Gil.

-The Girl Who Fell will star Claire Goose (Casualty, The Bill) in the role of Thea and Rosie Day (All Roads Lead to Rome, Watership Down) as Billie, along with Navin Chowdhry as Gil and Will Fletcher as Lenny.
+The Girl Who Fell stars Claire Goose (Casualty, The Bill) in the role of Thea and Rosie Day (All Roads Lead to Rome, Watership Down) as Billie, along with Navin Chowdhry as Gil and Will Fletcher – making his professional debut – as Lenny.
 The close quarters of Trafalgar Studios' smaller performance space suit the challenging, intimate subject matter of this play.

 |Where||Trafalgar Studios, 14 Whitehall, London, SW1A 2DY | MAP|

 15 Oct 19 – 23 Nov 19, 7:45 PM – 9:30 PM